trychlos/accounts-iziam/README.md

     - `client_id`: MANDATORY - the client identifier issued at registration time

-    - `client_secret`: if the client wants authenticates against the token endpoint
+    - `client_secret`: if the client wants authenticate against the token endpoint

     - `redirect_uri`: one of the pre-registered allowed redirection URIs